RiffleSystems/riffle-website/src/pages/posts/introduction.md

 Our experiments suggest that this difference is actually quite fluid: it is easy for some data to start out as something ephemeral and slowly accumulate importance over time.
 We found it quite nice to treat all data, whether ephemeral or persistent, in a uniform way, and think of persistence as a lightweight property of that data, rather than a foundational part of the data model.
 While we didn’t tackle multi-device synchronization in this project, we see sync the same way: it’s more like a checkbox on a piece of state than a key modeling concern.

-### SQL is powerful and familiar, but it’s not a good language for writing apps.
+### SQL is powerful and familiar, not a good language all types of data.

 We were initially very enthusiastic about unlocking the power of SQL in a web app.
 We found a lot to like in SQL: the relational model provides a lot of advantages, query optimizers are very powerful, and a large number of people, including many who aren’t “software developers” can understand and even write it.